 What We Believe

 We do not care much for the popular legend or myth of Elizabeth Bathory.
 We do not believe that the crimes of which she, as legend has it, was accused and convicted of are true.
 As a matter of historical fact, these trials never happened.
 We do believe that she is a tragic and heroic figure of history.
+More importantly, she is a very important historical figure that contributed more to human liberty than anyone else in her time.
+It is for this reason that she and her family were ostracised from the historical record.
+Most will disagree, of course because this does not fit the established historical narrative of Europe - of Western culture.
 But, if people prefer to live their lives based on legends, myths, historical propaganda, or myths, who are we to tell them what they should believe!?
-Recognizing one's ignorance, after all, is the first step to knowledge and ultimately, wisdom.
+Recognizing one's ignorance, after all, is the first step to knowledge and ultimately, one hopes, wisdom.
 But that too, is a matter of personal choice.

 New Site Design

-This year (2019) technology trends caught up with ElizabethBathory.Org.
+This year (2019) technology trends, or more accurately put, increased corporatisation of the Internet, caught up with ElizabethBathory.Org.
 We began to receive error messages from search engines which, in effect, were telling us that our old web site was not "mobile friendly."
-In effect, they began to downgrade our site.
-Today's technology movement is all geared towards the mobile device.
+In effect, they began to downgrade our site and forced us to redesign the whole site.
+Apparently (so the search engines say), today's technology movement is all geared towards the mobile device.
+It makes little sense.
 It's a paradox.
 It forces content providers like us to redesign sites with less artistic content, and more mobile-friendly, lean content.
 So, what's the paradox?
 Content is getting leaner, and devices are getting bigger!
 Yet, all statistics tell us that somewhere between 75-80% of all our traffic is by non-mobile devices.
+Actually, to date, views by technology is: 83.64% for desktop browsers; 3.64% for tablets; and 12.73% for mobile phones.
 If, however, major search engines downgrade our listing then there's little point in doing much on the Internet, is there?
 Oh well!
 We tried to strike a balance.
-Nevertheless, we have lost our placement on all search engines as a result and so, its like starting all over again.
+Nevertheless, because of the redesign, we have lost our placement on all search engines as a result and so, its like starting all over again.

 ElizabethBathory.Org is a "new old site."
 It's also a not-for-profit site.
 Much has happened since the site was first published in January 2016.
 We originally posted three articles concerning the Elizabeth Bathory portrait in 2016.
 These were the "Portrait," the "Fantasy Portraits," and the "Myth" articles.
 We also planned to continue posting additional articles.
 Research for the fourth article began to expose a very troubling and complicated history which surpassed even our own expectations.
 It became evident that no short article could have possibly done this research justice.
 In 2016 we decided, therefore, to halt new article publications and to focus instead on publishing this work in printed book form.
 Over next three years, research turned into several book manuscripts.
 This year (2019) we have updated our old articles and added one new article - "Tragic Consequences."